Paddy’s Weekend homecoming for Thomas O’Toole - Irish Boxing

 Thomas O’Toole wasn’t joking when he told us to ‘watch this space’.

-Not long after confirming he had parted ways with Fight Locker and was a free agent, the Galway fighter has confirmed a homecoming.
+Not long after confirming he had parted ways with Fight Locker and was a free agent, the Galway fighter has announced a homecoming.

 McEleney Promotions are bringing boxing back to the county for the second time in a year and just the third time in 19 years.

-The Patricks weekend Breaking Ground Card will play out at Leisureland in Salthill, a venue locals flocked to for a Kieran Molloy-topped card last year.
+The Patrick’s weekend Breaking Ground Card will play out at Leisureland in Salthill, a venue locals flocked to for a Kieran Molloy-topped card last year.

 Irish-boxing.com understands a strong and competitive undercard has been put in place with details of that to follow.

-For Tootle, a fighter who came through one of the toughest domestic fields to collect National Elite honours in his amateur days, the bout is his first at home as a pro.
+For O’Toole, a fighter who came through one of the toughest domestic fields to collect National Elite honours in his amateur days, the bout is his first at home as a pro.

 The 26-year-old ‘Kid’ has done all fighting stateside to date and has impressed, particularly when scoring a first-round KO that caught Eddie Hearn’s eye in Madison Square Garden hosted clash.